 There are four transplant centers within our region that work with living donors: Porter Adventist Hospital, Presbyterian/St. Luke’s Medical Center, Children’s Hospital Colorado and University of Colorado Hospital.

 1.)
 The most common type of living donation is called directed donation.
 In a directed donation, the donor names the specific person to receive the transplant, whom is often a family member, friend, coworker or acquaintance.

 2.)
 Some people wish to be a living donor even though they do not personally know someone in need of a transplant.
 This is known as a non-directed donation.
 In a non-directed donation, the match is arranged based on medical compatibility with a patient in need.

 3.)
 A third living donation option is called paired exchange.
 When blood tests reveal that a donor is not compatible for a directed donation with their intended recipient, both the donor and recipient may choose to exchange or “trade” with another incompatible donor-recipient pair.
 A living donor advocate can discuss this option with donors and recipients if they are not a match.

 According to the United Network for Organ Sharing (UNOS), there were nearly 6,900 living donor transplants in 2018 – the most since 2005, increasing 11 percent over 2017!

-To learn more about living donation, visit our living donation page or contact a local transplant center.
+Learn more about living donation, here or contact your local transplant center.